mendz/learn-redux-wesbos-cra/README.md

     In the end, I decided to add the necessary code in each of the components and not in **Reduxstagram.js** with hope that it will be more clear to read it later with less nested code.

 11. Found a way to kind of create one file to handle the redux connect: `src/utils/reactReduxConnect.js`, such as **App** in the original code.
+12. Use [react-transition-group] instead of [React-addons-css-transition-group] like the update from [Wes React-For-Beginners course].

 ---